Dev-Drew/LemonadeAPI/README.md

-Take a look at the api.yaml file I've included the project to see what type of requests you can make.
+Take a look at the [api.yaml](https://github.com/Dev-Drew/LemonadeAPI/blob/master/api.yaml) file I've included with the project to see what type of requests you can make.